veuncent/cvast-web/README.md

 &nbsp;
 __________________________________
 ### Housekeeping
-To clean up unused images and containers run from the repository root directory:
+To clean up unused images and containers run this from the repository root directory:

 	./cleanup.sh
 &nbsp;